aliyaliyuan/ASLingo/README.md

 ML model.
 The ultimate goal is to have a model that can translate ASL based on live-video capture and can identify if the user is signing correctly or not.
 For the purposes of this prototype, I want the model to be able to translate and give feedback on a user's ability to sign the alphabet, 100 common words in ASL, and 10 basic phrases.
+I recognize that ASL has more complex elements (facial expression, grammar, etc.), but I want to start simple.

 ## Current Progress